Create a

 7. Identify and develop a technology infrastructure

 Ensure the organization has the necessary technology infrastructure to support necessary work and pay-related records collection and storage, project management toolsets, and remote work and collaboration platforms for hybrid workforce effort integration.
 This includes communication tools, project management platforms, and security measures for protecting sensitive information.
-The most basic technology for the administration of these workers is a vendor management system (VMS), which can include legally required identifications (SSN, Green Card, passport number, home address, etc.), project assignments, source (including the subcontracting company) skills listing/assessments, role performance data, availability timeframes, etc.
+The most basic technology for the administration of these workers is a vendor management system (VMS), which can include legally required identifications (SSN, Green Card, passport number, home address, etc.), project assignments, source (including the subcontracting company), skills listing/assessments, role performance data, availability timeframes, etc.

 9. Standardize performance management